nserban/zabbix-kafka-consumers-monitor/README.md

 # zabbix-kafka-consumers-monitor
 Monitor Kafka Consumer groups in Zabbix using Python

+Information about Kafka Consumers groups and consumers LAG are retrieved using Kafka API. ( [Kafka API Documentation](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol)
+)

+This monitoring tool is working for Kafka Broker version > 0.9.0 and consumers that are using Consumer API which are committing the offset into Kafka.

 ### Usage
 Install kafka-python